Hello World Program

 end class

-paste the text from above.
-When typing the program, it doesn't matter whether you enter words in upper or lower case, and extra spaces or missing spaces don't
+It doesn't matter whether you enter words in upper or lower case, and extra spaces or missing

-matter.
-But don't put spaces in the middle or words or change the spelling of the words.
+spaces don't matter.
+But don't put spaces in the middle or words or change the spelling of the

-Now you compile the program and run it.
-Click the Run button shown with the red arrow.
-You will be prompted to save the program after which the compiler
+words.
+Now compile the program and run it by clicking the Run button (you may be prompted to

-Wait a few moments for the program to compile and start running, then you should see the the Hello World window which is shown as follows:
+Wait a few moments then you will see the the Hello World window.
+Your program is now running as

 |